marko-js-samples/marko-hapi/README.md

-# Marko HTTP Sample
+# Marko Hapi Sample

-This sample application illustrates how to integrate Marko with a simple Node.js HTTP server.
+This sample application illustrates how to integrate Marko with a Hapi server.

 ## Installation